Hobsons/redis-purge/README.md

 [REQUIRED_MATCH_COUNT=n]   \
 [SIZE_THRESHOLD=x]         \
 	/var/folders/m4/_bpm7k_57qj05m8lq4wcgj7w0000gp/T/go-build500872978/b001/exe/scrubRedis [value]

-Deletes all keys with a given value if run with DELETE_MATCHING_KEYS=yes or DELETE_MATCHING_KEYS=y in the environment, otherwise lists the keys with the given value.

-If SIZE_THRESHOLD is set to a number of bytes in the environment, only keys with values at least as large as SIZE_THRESHOLD will be considered.

-If REQUIRED_MATCH_COUNT is a number >0, then keys are selected if the value contains the search pattern _at least_ that many times. exit status 1
 ```

+# options:

+Deletes all keys with a given value if run with `DELETE_MATCHING_KEYS=yes`
+or `DELETE_MATCHING_KEYS=y` in the environment, otherwise lists the keys with
+the given value.

+If `SIZE_THRESHOLD` is set to a number of bytes in the environment, only keys
+with values at least as large as `SIZE_THRESHOLD` will be considered.

+If `REQUIRED_MATCH_COUNT` is a number >0, then keys are selected if the value
+contains the search pattern _at least_ that many times.
+exit status 1

-example:
+# example:

 ```